As an Amazon Associate, I earn from qualifying purchases

 Credit: www.earthfoodandfire.com

-Choosing between a clay pot and a Dutch oven often involves understanding their durability and lifespan.
+Choosing between a clay pot vs a Dutch oven often involves understanding their durability and lifespan.
 Both have unique characteristics that affect how long they last and how well they perform in the kitchen.

 Longevity Of Clay Pots